fbacchella/LogHub/README.md

 All of these five kind of operator (Receivers, Senders, Processors, Coders and Decoders) are java classes that can be derived for custom usages.

-Internally it uses [ØMQ](http://zeromq.org "Distributed Messaging") to forward events.
-Using it allows to avoid any synchronized primitives while still using many threads for each processing step and so use all the cores of modern servers.

-For configuration it uses a [DSL](https://en.wikipedia.org/wiki/Domain-specific_language "Domain specific langage") generated using [antlr](http://www.antlr.org "ANother Tool for Language Recognition").
-It's syntax is a strange mix of logstash configuration files, java and a small tast of ruby.
+For configuration it uses a [DSL](https://en.wikipedia.org/wiki/Domain-specific_language "Domain specific language") generated using [antlr](http://www.antlr.org "ANother Tool for Language Recognition").
+It's syntax is a strange mix of logstash configuration files, java and a small tast of groovy.
 The exact grammar can be found at https://github.com/fbacchella/LogHub/blob/master/src/main/antlr4/loghub/Route.g4.

 It look like: